 Corteva Symposia Series Presents:

-on April 12th, 2024 at the UC Davis Alumni Center
+on April 11th, 2025, 8 AM - 7 pm at the UC Davis Conference Center

-RegisterApply to Present
+Register Apply to Present Volunteer

 About

-We are thrilled to bring together the UC Davis Plant Sciences community for this year's symposium
+We are thrilled to bring together the UC Davis Plant Sciences community for this year’s symposium!

 Come to hear from speakers from across a diverse range of plant-related disciplines, network with academic and industry professionals, and enjoy a poster session and reception.
 The event will also be live-streamed to share fantastic research with attendees near and far.

-Speakers
+Last Year’s Speakers

 Thank you to our 2024 invited speakers from across California for sharing their exciting research!
+Check back soon for the 2025 speaker list.

 • Brandon Gaut

-University California, Irvine
+University of California, Irvine

 Brandon Gaut is a plant evolutionary biologist who uses the tools of genomics to describe and quantify the processes that drive the evolution of plant genomes.
 In addition to research, Gaut has served as an administrator at UCI (as Chair, Interim Dean and Associate Dean), as President of the Society for Molecular Biology and Evolution, and currently as the co Editor-in-Chief of the journal Molecular Biology and Evolution.